Although home improvements are one of the most secure kinds of financial investment, there is one risk that is sometimes overlooked:

 Red Sands is a member of the UK’s Financial Services Compensation Scheme and the Association of British Insurers.

-Guarantee Protection Insurance Limited (GPI) is registered in England as a Limited Company, with the registration number of 03326800, and the registered address of 14 Castle Street, Liverpool L2 0NE.
+Accelerant Insurance UK Limited is registered in England as a Limited Company, with the registration number 03326800, and the registered address of One, Fleet Place, London, England, EC4M 7WS.

-We will not allow all contractors that operate in the home improvement industry to be associated with our IBGs and here is why:
+Not all contractors that operate in the home improvement industry can be associated with our IBGs, and here is why:

 Only vetted contractors can apply

-All contractors that offer HomePro IBGs have been extensively checked by us to ensure they have good financial and legal ratings, and excellent references from previous customers.
-If HomePro hasn’t carried out these checks then we are unable to issue an IBG on the contractors work.
+We extensively check all contractors who offer HomePro IBGs to ensure they have good financial and legal ratings and excellent references from previous customers.

-You should always double check by calling HomePro on 0800 131 0123 and one of our Service Advisors will be able to let you know.
+You should always double-check a contractor's membership by calling HomePro on 0800 131 0123, and one of our Team will be able to check for you.

 is the homeowners' average customer review score of our members.
 No other trade association score comes close!